-A. Any member of the University community may notify the Dean of Students (or designee) of violations of the University standards of conduct via the online incident report.
+- A. Any member of the University community may notify the Dean of Students (or designee) of violations of the University standards of conduct via the online incident report.
 No complaint will be forwarded for a hearing without reasonable proof to support a violation of the policy.
-Unsupported/Unreliable complaints may not be forwarded for a hearing.

-- B. Written complaints, reports involving student conduct, procedures for handling disciplinary cases and the results of conducted hearings shall be maintained in the Dean of Students (or designee) office. - C. The Dean of Students (or designee) shall be responsible for all administrative details involved in academic and non-academic student conduct referrals. - 1.
-Administrative Officer Charge:

-The administrative hearing officer is a University official authorized by the Dean of Students or designee to investigate an incident upon receipt of an Incident Report, and to meet and discuss the incident with an Accused student who may be responsible for violating the Student Code of Conduct.
-This officer may impose sanctions against an accused student who is found to be responsible for violating the student code.

-- Student Conduct Committee Composition and Authority: The Student Conduct Committee shall be a standing committee to hear cases (academic and non-academic) of alleged serious violations or repeat of minor/mid-level violations.
+Unsupported/Unreliable complaints may not be forwarded for a hearing. - B. Written complaints, reports involving student conduct, procedures for handling disciplinary cases and the results of conducted hearings shall be maintained in the Dean of Students (or designee) office. - C. The Dean of Students (or designee) shall be responsible for all administrative details involved in academic and non-academic student conduct referrals. - Administrative Officer Charge: The administrative hearing officer is a University official authorized by the Dean of Students or designee to investigate an incident upon receipt of an Incident Report, and to meet and discuss the incident with an Accused student who may be responsible for violating the Student Code of Conduct.
+This officer may impose sanctions against an accused student who is found to be responsible for violating the student conduct code. - 2.
+Student Conduct Committee Composition and Authority: The Student Conduct Committee shall be a standing committee to hear cases (academic and non-academic) of alleged serious violations or repeat of minor/mid-level violations.
 The Student Conduct Committee also hears all level two appeals. - a.
-The committee shall determine student misconduct and disciplinary action. - b.
-The committee shall be composed of seven persons as follows: four students appointed by the Student Senate and two alternates, two faculty members appointed by the Faculty Senate and one alternate; one administrator appointed by the Dean of Students and one alternate. - i.
+The committee shall determine student misconduct and disciplinary action. - b.The committee shall be composed of: six students appointed by the Student Senate, six faculty members appointed by the Faculty Senate; and three administrators appointed by the Dean of Students. - i.
 The chairperson shall be chosen from within the committee.
 Responsibilities of the chair shall be guided by documented procedures supporting this policy. - ii.
 All members shall serve two-year, staggered, renewable terms; student and faculty/staff must be in good standing with the university. - iii.
-At least four members (representing at least two different groups) must be present to conduct a hearing. - iv.
+At least four members (representing at least two different groups) must be present to conduct a hearing.
+No more than four students, two faculty members, and an administrator may serve in an official capacity in a given hearing. - iv.
 Individual members must recuse themselves from hearing any case in which they feel they could not render an impartial judgment. - 3.
-Procedural Guidelines:

-Proposed changes to procedures supporting the Student Code of Conduct are welcome by all GSU community members; however, the Student Conduct Committee as a standing committee (see VIII above, for composition), with the addition of a member from the Educational Policies Committee, whose role includes insuring that procedures are aligned with policy, is responsible for final approval of proposed amendments.
+Procedural Guidelines: Proposed changes to procedures supporting the Student Code of Conduct are welcome by all GSU community members; however, the Student Conduct Committee as a standing committee (see VIII above, for composition), with the addition of a member from the Educational Policies Committee, whose role includes insuring that procedures are aligned with policy, is responsible for final approval of proposed amendments.